Syd Lim: Early life and education

+Following his military discharge, Lim joined the direct distribution agency for Walt Disney Korea.
+During his two and a half years at the company, his responsibilities included reviewing upcoming scripts and participating in overseas promotional tours.
+This period provided foundational experience in film distribution, copyright management, and marketing within the commercial industry.
 During his time at Disney, he pursued his studies in the Graduate School of Korean Language and Literature at Yonsei University.
 His master's thesis, titled 'A Study on Scenario Adaptation of a Novel – Focusing on "The Aimless Bullet" (1961)', analyzed the differences between the screenplay of Yu Hyun-mok's film adaptation of The Aimless Bullet and the original novel by Yi Bom-seon.